 Lecturer in Ocean Sciences

+I am a lecturer in the School of Ocean Sciences, specialising in estuarine and shelf sea sediment dynamics.
 I completed my BSc in Marine Biology and MSc in Applied Physical Oceanography at Bangor University.
 This multidisciplinary background lead me to undertake a PhD also at Bangor University entitled: Turbulence control of floc size in the river-estuary transition zone.
-I am currently a lecturer in the School of Ocean Sciences, specialising in estuarine sediment dynamics.
+After finishing my PhD I started a lecturing position in the School of Ocean Sciences.